-Prior art search and patents: the guide
+[GUIDE] Prior art searches and patents: the guide

 A preliminary step to filing a patent application, the prior art search must allow you to ensure that there is no pre-existing element likely to prevent you from obtaining a favorable response to your patent application.

-Prior art search and patents: the guide
+[GUIDE] Prior art searches and patents: the guide

 A preliminary step to filing a patent application, the prior art search must allow you to ensure that there is no pre-existing element likely to prevent you from obtaining a favorable response to your patent application.

-How can we ensure the innovative nature of a given invention?
-How to proceed to ensure that your patent application is accepted?
+How can one ensure the innovative nature of a given invention?

-PATENT PRIOR SEARCH: DEFINITION
+PATENT SEARCH: DEFINITION

 To be admissible, a patent application must demonstrate the innovative and innovative nature of the process, material or technology that one wishes to patent.
 Indeed, it is impossible to patent an element that already exists in the public domain.